OpenEvalProject/evals/manuscripts/elife-65682/v1/manuscript.md

 One limitation of this study was that the six PfEIR-PfPR models do not allow for overdispersion in the estimation of the PfEIR-PfPR relationship.
 However, the use of standard Binomial likelihoods still delivers unbiased estimates of the functional relationship between PfEIR and PfPR, even in the presence of overdispersion (Godambe and Kale, 1991).
 Furthermore, given that the uncertainty around the PfPR-PfEIR relationship is mainly driven by the predictive distribution of PfEIR, which we account for through our bootstrap procedure, we do not expect overdispersion to have non-negigible influence on the parameter estimates.
 Finally, the development of models that allow for overdispersion may be achieved in several different ways, for example, by modelling the parameters that modulate the PfEIR-PfPR relationship as stochastic processes.
 However, these approaches would require a larger amount of data than those available in this study and should be the subject of future research.

 A second limitation was the use of RDTs to estimate PfPR.
 RDTs can show false positives after anti-malarial drug treatment due to persistence of the antigens detected by RDTs (Dalrymple et al., 2018).
 Also, the limit of detection (usually 50–200 parasites/µl) is higher than that of expert microscopy or PCR (Chiodini, 2014).
 In modelling the relationship between PfEIR and PfPR, we did not account for the sensitivity and specificity of the RDT used to detect P falciparum infection.
-If the sensitivity α and specificity β were known, we could account for them by setting P⁢f⁢P⁢R⁢(x,t) as used in our analysis to α⁢(P⁢f⁢P⁢R⁢(x,t)⁢β-1)/(α+β-1).
+If the sensitivity α and specificity β were known, we could account for them by setting $P⁢f⁢P⁢R⁢(x,t)$ as used in our analysis to $\alpha⁢(P⁢f⁢P⁢R⁢(x,t)⁢\beta-1)/(\alpha+\beta-1)$.
 Thus, strictly, what we have called PfPR should be interpreted as the probability of testing positive for P. falciparum using RDT.
 However, the use of RDTs as a diagnostic test for the detection of malaria infection provides PfPR estimates that are comparable to national malaria indicator surveys.

 An additional limitation of our study was the unidirectional relationship implicitly assumed in our models of PfEIR-PfPR.
 In reality, PfPR and PfEIR are causally linked by the malaria parasite transmission cycle, which alternates between the human host and the mosquito vector.
 A higher rate of infectious bites received per person (i.e. PfEIR) increases the probability of the person becoming infected when bitten.
 Therefore, any factor that reduces mosquito populations, biting rates or human-to-mosquito parasite transmission (e.g. effective vector control interventions) will reduce PfEIR and consequently translate to reductions in PfPR.
 Similarly, a higher rate of parasite infection in people (i.e. PfPR) increases the probability of a mosquito becoming infected after any given blood meal.
 Therefore, factors that directly reduce PfPR (e.g. treatment of infections with effective drugs) will consequently reduce PfEIR.
 The impact of interventions may therefore affect both PfEIR and PfPR in such a way that a cyclic relationship may better describe the association between these metrics.
 Future modelling efforts may thus be improved by taking into account the cyclic aspect of the PfEIR-PfPR relationship.

-## Conclusion
+### Conclusion

 Measuring PfEIR and PfPR using the rolling MIS sampling framework and a geostatistical modelling approach allowed us to assess the fine-scale spatial and temporal distributions of malaria parasite transmission over 38 months in a mesoendemic setting.
 The relationship between PfEIR and PfPR estimated here shows that at low levels of PfEIR, changes in PfEIR are associated with rapid changes in PfPR, while at higher levels of PfEIR, changes in PfEIR are not associated with appreciable changes in PfPR.
 Comparing hotspots of PfEIR and PfPR revealed that each metric could identify potential transmission hotspots that the other fails to capture.
 Our results emphasise that PfEIR and PfPR are essential, complementary metrics for monitoring short term changes in P. falciparum transmission intensity in mesoendemic settings, which have become increasingly common as many regions reduce transmission and shift from the highest malaria endemicity levels.
 Our study emphasises the need to couple vector control with identifying and treating infected individuals to drive malaria to elimination levels and to monitor both entomological and parasitaemia indices in malaria surveillance.